Tech & Society Week

 Wednesday (March 19)

-10:00 AM – 11:30 AM | Reckoning with the Evolving Social Media Landscape
+| Reckoning with the Evolving Social Media Landscape

 Event Details: The last five years have witnessed profound changes to the social media ecosystem, including the rise of upstart platforms like TikTok and Bluesky and the transformation of established ones like Twitter (now X).
 Leading experts Renée DiResta (Georgetown University), Sean Martin McDonald (Digital Public), Samantha Lai (Carnegie Endowment for International Peace), and Prithvi Iyer (Tech Policy Press) will reckon with this evolving social media landscape, its consequences for our everyday lives, and what the future may hold.